Gay rights groups hail landmark U.N. chief speech backing LGBT+ community

 Also speaking at the event highlighting anti-LGBT+ violence, newly appointed U.N.
 High Commissioner for Human Rights, Michelle Bachelet, said “profound, positive change is possible”.

-“More than 70 countries criminalize consensual same-sex relationships, and also criminalize transgender people based on their appearance,” she added.”
+“More than 70 countries criminalise consensual same-sex relationships, and also criminalise transgender people based on their appearance,” she added.”

-“These laws subject LGBT people to long prison sentences, and in some cases physical punishment.
-They also implicitly encourage prejudice, hatred and violence.
-But laws can change.”